networknt/light-doc/content/en/tutorial/eventuate/todo-list/project.md

 ### Query side API

-Query side API implements event subscriber and process.
+Query side API implements the event subscriber and process.
 It defines an event handler for process events:

 ```
 @EventSubscriber(id = "todoQuerySideEventHandlers")